microsoft/FluidFramework/packages/framework/attributor/README.md

 // Get the user who inserted the text at position 0 in `sharedString` and the timestamp for when they did so. const { user, timestamp } = getAttributionInfo(attributor, sharedString, 0);
 ```

-> Note: backwards-compatibility for using this mixin with existing documents is a work in progress.
-> When an existing document is loaded that was created using a ContainerRuntimeFactory without a mixed in attributor,
-> that document will continue to operate as if no attribution has been mixed in.
-> Additionally, if a document that contains attribution is loaded using a container runtime without a mixed-in attributor,
-> any attribution information stored in that document may be lost.
-> Beware that this can yield unintuitive results when combined with feature flags!
-> The current implementation is thus suitable for prototyping/feature development, but shouldn't be rolled out to users that
-> expect production-quality attribution.

 ## Overview